Lycosura: Mythology and history

 The chthonic goddess worshiped by the Arcadians under the title, Despoina (Δέσποινα: the Mistress)(later conflated with Kore) who originally was considered to be the daughter of Poseidon Hippios and Demeter, rather than of Zeus and Demeter as was Kore.
-Her real name could not be revealed to anyone except those initiated to her mysteries at Lycosura, consequently, this name is unknown.
+Her real name could not be revealed to anyone except those initiated to her mysteries at Lycosura.

-In the second century CE, the Greek periegetic writer Pausanias, relying on personal observations, available texts, and consultation with local persons, wrote the only extant account of the ancient city and its sanctuary.
+In the second century AD Pausanias, relying on personal observations, available texts, and consultation with locals, wrote the only extant account of the ancient city and its sanctuary.
 He relates that Lycosura was founded by Lycaon the son of Pelasgus, and asserted that it was the oldest city in the world.
 He notes that Cleitor, the grandson of Arcas (hence the toponym Arcadia), dwelled in Lycosura.

-In 368 or 367 BCE, when many cities in the region were unified into the city of Megalopolis through persuasion or force, the citizens of Lycosura, Trapezus, Lycaea, and Tricoloni refused to relocate.
+In 368 or 367 BC, when many cities in the region were unified into the city of Megalopolis through persuasion or force, the citizens of Lycosura, Trapezus, Lycaea, and Tricoloni refused to relocate.
 The citizens of Trapezus were massacred or driven into exile by the Arcadians, but the citizens of Lycosura were spared due to reverence for the Sanctuary of Despoina, where they had sought asylum.
 Thus, many of the cities of the region were abandoned in favor of Megalopolis and their sanctuaries fell out of use.
 Pausanias states that the Sanctuary of Despoina was 40 stades (7.4 km) from Megalopolis, which exercised political control over the sanctuary.
-In the second century CE a statue of the emperor Hadrian was dedicated in the temple.
-Coins from Megalopolis of the Severan period in the early third century appear to depict the cult statue group.
+In the second century AD a statue of the emperor Hadrian was dedicated in the temple.
+Coins from Megalopolis of the Severan period in the early third century AD appear to depict the cult statue group.
 Despite its significance to the Arcadians and occasional notice from the wider Mediterranean world, the cult of Despoina appears to have remained tied to this one sanctuary at Lycosura.